|On This Page:|

 - F&A costs are determined by applying your organization's negotiated F&A rate to your direct cost base.
 Most educational, hospital, or non-profit organizations have negotiated their rates with other Federal (cognizant) agencies such as the Department of Health and Human Services or the Office of Naval Research.
 If you are a for-profit organization, the F&A costs are negotiated by the Division of Cost Allocation (DCA), Division of Financial Advisory Services (DFAS) in the Office of Acquisition Management and Policy, NIH.

-- What is your direct
+What is your direct cost base?

 - For most institutions the negotiated F&A rate will use a modified total direct cost (MTDC) base, which excludes items such as: equipment, student tuition, research patient care costs, rent, and sub-recipient charges (after the first $25,000).
 Check with your sponsored programs office to find out your negotiated MTDC base.